Tradescantia Purple Heart Care: Easy Guide

 Common mistakes to avoid

-• Excessive watering which causes the stems to turn black
+• Excessive watering causes the stems to turn black.

-• Lack of light making foliage dull or green
+• Lack of light makes the foliage dull or green

-• Forgetting to prune regularly, which makes it spindly
+• Forgetting to prune regularly makes it spindly.

-• Using a potting soil that is too heavy and retains moisture
+• Using a potting mix that is too heavy and retains moisture

 FAQ